Casey Costelloe Poses Seductively In Black Lace Lingerie

 “Wow this photo is so good.
 I love the way your skin is glowing in the sun and looking totally flawless.
 Love u so much,” a fourth social media user gushed.

-The model never appears to be shy when it comes to flashing her enviable curves online.
+The model never appears to be shy when it comes to flaunting her enviable curves online.
 She’s become known for filling her timeline with super-sexy shots of herself in skimpy outfits.

-As previously reported by The Inquisitr, Casey recently dropped the jaws when she wore a scanty black bra and a pair of matching thong undies with sheer material as she soaked up some sunshine.
+As previously reported by The Inquisitr, Casey recently heated things up when she wore a scanty black bra and a pair of matching thong undies made of sheer material as she soaked up some sunshine.
 That post was also a huge hit among her adoring fans.
 To date, it’s racked up more than 20,000 likes and over 460 comments.